seedsofalternative/seedsofalternative.github.io/_posts/2024-10-26-how-to-balance-dopamine-levels.md

 categories: [ psychology ]
 image: assets/images/dopamine/2sides_of_dopamine.webp
 featured: false
+tags: [psychology, dopamine, wellbeing, neuroscience]
+description: "Understand how dopamine works in the brain and learn practical, healthy strategies to maintain balanced dopamine levels for sustained well-being and motivation."
 ---

 We all want pleasure.
 Whenever we have a positive experience, we feel pleasure, making us want to repeat the experience.
 Dopamine is what connects experience with pleasure.